- When considering this question, we need to look for evidence from history to the present day.

 Sprint-racing huskies have been shown to do well on a plant-based diet

 Indeed, plant-based diets have been shown to be optimal for pet health.
 In 1994 a PETA survey of meat-free dog diets showed that there appeared to be a distinct advantage to being a vegan or vegetarian for a larger percentage of a dog’s life.
-Surveying 300 pet owners, it concluded that the longer a dog remains on a vegetarian or vegan diet, the greater the likelihood of overall good to excellent health and the less likely he or she is to get cancer, infections, hypothyroidism, or suffer from obesity.
+Surveying 300 pet parents, it concluded that the longer a dog remains on a vegetarian or vegan diet, the greater the likelihood of overall good to excellent health and the less likely he or she is to get cancer, infections, hypothyroidism, or suffer from obesity.

 Further research conducted in 2019 which involved blood chemistry analysis and physical examinations of vegan dogs clearly indicated that a vegan diet can be healthy and adequate for dogs, and in some cases, even improve overall health.
 Additional data collected from 250 dog owners feeding a plant-based diet strongly supported this conclusion.

 Alongside all of the scientific studies supporting plant-based nutrition for dogs, a plant-based border collie from the UK named Bramble also held the Guinness World Record for being the oldest living dog at the time.
 Bramble was fed an entirely vegan diet for her whole life, consisting of rice, lentils and organic vegetables.
 She lived to the extremely impressive age of 25 - that’s 189 in dog years!
 Her owner reported that right until the end of her life she was “alert and active and goes for a walk four times a day”.

 Bramble, the UK vegan dog with a Guinness World Record

 Recent studies even show that cats, who are considered obligate carnivores rather than omnivorous like dogs, can thrive on a plant-based diet.